lsst-dm/dm_dev_guide/tools/git_lfs.rst

    git lfs track "*.fits"
    git lfs track "*.gz"

-Add and commit the :file:`.lfsconfig` and :file:`.gitattributes` files to your repository.
+Add and commit the :file:`.lfsconfig`, :file:`.gitconfig`, and :file:`.gitattributes` files to your repository.

-Note that older versions of Git LFS used :file:`.gitconfig` rather than :file:`.lfsconfig`.
-As of Git LFS version 1.1 `.gitconfig has been deprecated <https://github.com/github/git-lfs/pull/837>`_, but support will not be dropped until LFS version 2.
-New LFS-managed repos should use :file:`.lfsconfig`.

 We also recommend that you include a link to this documentation page in your :file:`README` to help those who aren't familiar with DM's Git LFS.